Terrelle Pryor: Washington Redskins

 On March 10, 2017, Pryor signed a one-year, $8 million contract with the Washington Redskins.
 During his Redskins debut in the season opening game against the Philadelphia Eagles, Pryor had six receptions for 66 yards.
 Pryor caught his first touchdown pass with the team against the Kansas City Chiefs in Week 4.
-He was placed on injured reserve on November 21, 2017, after opting to have surgery on his ankle, an injury he had been dealing with since Week 2.
+He was placed on injured reserve on November 21, after opting to have surgery on his ankle, an injury he had been dealing with since Week 2.

 New York Jets

 On March 25, 2018, Pryor signed a one-year deal worth $4.5 million featuring $2 million guaranteed with the New York Jets.
-He played in six games, recording 14 receptions for 235 yards and two touchdowns before being released on October 20, 2018.
+He played in six games, recording 14 receptions for 235 yards and two touchdowns before being released on October 20.
 Prior to his release, Pryor had been dealing with a groin injury.

 Buffalo Bills

 On October 30, 2018, Pryor signed with the Buffalo Bills.
-He was released on November 13, 2018.
+He was released by the Bills on November 13.

 Jacksonville Jaguars

 On May 30, 2019, Pryor signed with the Jacksonville Jaguars.
-He was placed on injured reserve on August 31, 2019, and was released three days later.
+He was placed on injured reserve on August 31, and was released by Jacksonville three days later.